-Health Benefits Of Dark Chocolate
+Health Benefits Of Chocolate

 There are those who would say that chocolate is, possibly, humanity's greatest culinary invention.
 It contains endorphin-releasing polyphenols, which can soothe frayed nerves, satisfy cravings, and bring some measure of relief to an otherwise stressful day.
 It is a delicious, and fat laden guilty pleasure.